Modalm/jbryer.github.com/TriMatch/index.markdown

 #### Introduction

+#### Installation

+The latest development version of `TriMatch` can be installed from [Github](http://github.com/jbryer/TriMatch) using the `devtools` package.

+    require(devtools)
+    install_github("TriMatch", "jbryer")

+Looad the required R packages and data frame.

+    require(TriMatch)
+    require(ez)

+#### Example One: New Student Outreach

-The data represent newly enrolled students in a distance education program.
+The data in example one (`data(students)`) represent newly enrolled students in a distance education program.
 By the nature of the program all students are considered part-time.
 Moreover, enrollment in the institution does not necessarily mean students are making active progress towards degree completion.
 To address this issue the institution began an outreach program whereby academic advisors would regularly contact new students within the first six months of enrollment until either six months have passed, or the student enrolled in some credit earning activity (generally a course or an examination for credit).
 Since randomization to receive the outreach was not possible, a comparison group was defined as students who enrolled six months prior to the start of the outreach.
 The treatment group is identified as students who enrolled six months after the start of the outreach and who received at least one academic advisor contact.

 Covariates for estimating propensity scores were retrieved from the student information system.
 The dependent variable of interest is the number of credits attempted within the first seven months of enrollment.

 During the implementation phase it was identified that the outreach being conducted was substantially different between the two academic advisors responsible for the treatment.
 As such, it became necessary to treat each academic advisor as a separate treatment.
 The analysis of propensity score models for more than two groups (i.e. two treatments and one control) has relied on conducting three separate analyses.
 We outline here an approach to conducting propensity score analysis with three groups.

-#### Data preparation

-    require(devtools)
-    install_github("TriMatch", "jbryer")

-First we will load the required R packages and data frame.

-    require(TriMatch)
-    require(ez)
     data(students)
     names(students)

-Lastly, we will create a `treat` variable that identifies our three groups.
+We will create a `treat` variable that identifies our three groups.

     treat <- students$TreatBy